 However, I think that the most important effect would be of social psychology.
 Only realizing that the set of ideas related to evolution accepted until nowadays, outlined in purely rationalist-humanist esthetics, is deeply rooted in current society.
 It is clear that a significant alteration in the ideas would mean a change similar to what occurred in the 17th and 18th centuries when the sun stopped revolving around the Earth and, strangely enough, at the same time, man began to be considered with generality, as the only intelligent animal with feelings!

-In this sense, the General Theory of the Conditional Evolution of Life would make up a part of a new social culture once the population as a whole has gotten passed the phase of the humanist and anthropocentric rationalism.
+In this sense, the Conditional Evolution would make up a part of a new social culture once the population as a whole has gotten passed the phase of the humanist and anthropocentric rationalism.

 We can cite the following as extended concepts compatible with this new philosophy: the theory of chaos, the fractals as reflection of complex systems with their own dynamics, the necessary acceptance of the inequalities without meaning any type of complex or searching guilty subjects as certain current of the developmental psychology does regarding economic growth.